stevencampos15/NewPortfolio/src/knowledge/projects.md

-\# Projects

-Steven Has 3 projects enlisted.

-\## Project 1: Restoring Endpoint Visibility – Sophos Central

-\# Summary project 1

-Restored endpoint visibility for over 200 devices in Sophos Central by correlating NAC, Intune, and Active Directory data, identifying blocked communications, and remediating agent issues.
-Strengthened network protection and compliance for an international bank.

-Date: 2023

-Tags: Sophos Central, Intune, NAC, Excel, Active Directory

-\# Context Project 1

-While managing cybersecurity operations for an international bank with over 5,000 endpoints across multiple locations, I identified a visibility gap within Sophos Central — several endpoints were not reporting to the console.
-This meant those systems were not receiving critical security updates, posing a significant attack surface risk.

-\# Investigation project 1

-I correlated data from multiple sources — NAC, Intune, DLP, Active Directory, and Sophos Central — to generate a cross-platform report.
-This revealed devices that appeared in other consoles but not in Sophos Central.

-Further investigation showed NAC only verified software installation, not communication status, meaning disconnected endpoints were not quarantined.

-\# Root Cause Analysis Project 1

-Log reviews showed Sophos agents couldn’t reach Sophos Central domains or internal update servers.
-Network policy changes had inadvertently blocked communication due to bandwidth restrictions.

-\# Solution Project 1

-Mapped endpoint IPs to physical sites using network data.

-Coordinated with IT to reinstall and re-register ~200 Sophos agents.

-Optimized update configurations to reduce bandwidth usage.

-Worked with the network team to restore required access for updates and policy sync.

-\# Outcome Project 1

-Restored endpoint visibility, redeployed updated security policies, enforced filtering rules, and identified misuse of corporate devices.
-This strengthened endpoint security, improved bandwidth efficiency, and re-established compliance.

-\## Project 2: Automation of Data Wiping and Policy Enforcement for Corporate Android Devices

-Summary: Automated secure data deletion and MDM policy enforcement for corporate Android phones using VMware Workspace ONE.
-Eliminated manual work, reduced data exposure risk, and improved compliance visibility across all branches.

-Date: 2023

-Tags: Workspace ONE, Android, MDM, Automation, AirWatch

-\# Context Project 2

-The bank used corporate Android phones for customer document collection via WhatsApp Business.
-Files were manually deleted daily to prevent data exposure, but no mobile management policies were in place.

-\# Problem Project 2

-The manual process was inefficient and error-prone.
-Devices lacked centralized policy control, visibility, and compliance monitoring.

-\# Solution Project 2

-Designed custom MDM profiles in VMware Workspace ONE.

-Automated daily folder wipes to remove sensitive data.

-Enrolled all devices and assigned clear ownership.

-Implemented security policies to restrict apps and monitor device health.

-Configured automated remote wipe and lockout for compromised devices.

-\# Outcome Project 2

-Improved data security and efficiency across branches.
-Sensitive data was deleted automatically, and IT gained full visibility and control.
-Employees could use phones off-site safely, with tracking and enforced policies.

-\## Project 3: DGA Domain Incident Response and Containment

-Summary: Investigated and contained communication with a malicious DGA domain using Sophos Central, ExtraHop, and Zscaler.
-Isolated the endpoint, blocked malicious indicators, and improved threat detection and response practices.

-Date: 2022

-Tags: Incident Response, DGA, Sophos Central, ExtraHop, Zscaler ZIA, Threat Intelligence

-\# Context Project 3

-ExtraHop raised an alert for suspicious communication with a DGA domain within the corporate network, requiring immediate response.

-\# Actions taken Project 3

-Searched endpoints using Sophos Central Live Discover.

-Identified one active connection to a confirmed malicious domain.

-Isolated the endpoint to prevent lateral movement.

-Executed live queries to analyze processes and data transfers.

-Reviewed endpoint logs for signs of exfiltration or spread.

-Cross-referenced IOCs using threat intel sources.

-Applied blocks across Sophos and perimeter firewalls.

-\# Outcome Project 3

-Discovered excessive privileges and unauthorized tools on the affected endpoint.
-Implemented tighter access controls and application restrictions.

-Zscaler ZIA was deployed to enhance visibility and detection.
-This incident improved detection workflows and reinforced endpoint visibility practices.
+# Projects

+Below are representative projects with clear context, actions, and outcomes.
+Headings and concise bullets are used to improve retrieval quality.

+## Restoring Endpoint Visibility – Sophos Central

+- Timeline: 2023
+- Tools: Sophos Central, Intune, NAC, Excel, Active Directory
+- Summary: Restored endpoint visibility for 200+ devices by correlating NAC/Intune/AD data, fixing blocked communications and agent issues—strengthening protection and compliance for an international bank.

+### Context
+While managing security for a bank with 5,000+ endpoints across multiple sites, several endpoints were not reporting to Sophos Central, meaning they missed updates and policy syncs.

+### Investigation
+- Correlated inventory across NAC, Intune, DLP, AD, and Sophos Central to build a cross-platform view.
+- Found devices present in other consoles but absent in Sophos Central.
+- Identified that NAC verified only software installation, not active communication, so disconnected endpoints weren’t quarantined.

+### Root Cause
+Sophos agents could not reach Sophos Central domains/internal update servers after network policy changes that restricted bandwidth and blocked traffic.

+### Solution
+- Mapped endpoint IPs to physical sites using network data to coordinate remediation.
+- Reinstalled and re-registered ~200 Sophos agents.
+- Optimized update configurations to reduce bandwidth usage.
+- Worked with the network team to restore required access for updates and policy synchronization.

+### Outcome
+Endpoint visibility was restored; updated security policies and filtering rules were enforced; misuse of corporate devices was identified.
+Security posture and bandwidth efficiency improved, and compliance was re‑established.

+---

+## Automation of Data Wiping and Policy Enforcement for Corporate Android Devices

+- Timeline: 2023
+- Tools: VMware Workspace ONE (AirWatch), Android, MDM, Automation
+- Summary: Automated secure data deletion and enforced MDM policies for corporate Android devices—eliminating manual work, reducing data exposure risk, and improving visibility across all branches.

+### Context
+Corporate Android phones collected customer documents via WhatsApp Business.
+Sensitive files were deleted manually each day; no centralized mobile policies existed.

+### Problem
+Manual deletion was error‑prone and non‑scalable; devices lacked centralized control, visibility, and compliance monitoring.

+### Solution
+- Designed MDM profiles in VMware Workspace ONE.
+- Automated daily folder wipes to remove sensitive data.
+- Enrolled all devices and assigned clear ownership.
+- Implemented app restrictions and device health monitoring.
+- Configured automated remote wipe/lockout for compromised devices.

+### Outcome
+Sensitive data deletion became automatic; IT gained full visibility and control.
+Employees could use phones off‑site safely with tracking and enforced policies.
+Data exposure risk and operational overhead were significantly reduced.

+---

+## DGA Domain Incident Response and Containment

+- Timeline: 2022
+- Tools: Sophos Central, ExtraHop, Zscaler ZIA, Threat Intelligence sources
+- Summary: Investigated and contained communications with a malicious DGA domain; isolated the endpoint, blocked IOCs, and improved threat detection practices.

+### Context
+ExtraHop raised an alert for suspicious DGA domain traffic inside the corporate network that required immediate investigation and containment.

+### Actions
+- Queried endpoints with Sophos Central Live Discover to hunt for indicators.
+- Identified one active connection to a confirmed malicious domain.
+- Isolated the endpoint to prevent lateral movement.
+- Executed live queries to analyze processes and data transfers; reviewed logs for exfiltration or spread.
+- Cross‑referenced IOCs with threat intel; applied blocks across Sophos and perimeter firewalls.

+### Outcome
+Uncovered excessive privileges and unauthorized tooling on the affected endpoint, leading to tighter access controls and application restrictions.
+Zscaler ZIA was rolled out to improve visibility/detection, and response workflows were strengthened.